orbkit/orbkit/doc/install.rst

 Installation Instructions
 =========================

-In this section, we present the manual installation of ORBKIT on a Unix-like system.
+In this section, we present the manual installation of the development version of ORBKIT.
+For the stable release, refer to `https://orbkit.github.io/install.html <https://orbkit.github.io/install.html>`__.

 .. contents:: Table of Contents:
   :local: